Introduction: Arduino and Circuitry

 In this step, we will be adding a push button to the circuit so that the LED turns on when the button is pressed.
 We will need to modify how the code and circuit works in order for this behavior to be achieved.

-Moving on to the Fritzing file, we must create design the circuit so that the behavior described above is fulfilled.
-This is done by plugging in a wire from the digital pin 2 to a terminal end and then the ground port on the same terminal end (a push button has 4 metal legs that curl inwards; a terminal end is denoted by one pair of legs that point towards each other).
-Then, connect the 5V pin to the other terminal end and our Fritzing file is complete.
+With the conceptual design done in the schematic, we should now design the circuit in Fritzing.
+We can do this by adding a button to the breadboard (buttons are usually placed across the bridge of the breadboard), and then connecting digital pin 2 to one of the button's leg pair.
+We will then connect a 10kOhm pullup resistor to the other side of the leg pair and then connect that resistor to the GND pin on the Arduino.
+Then, we are going to connect the 5V pin to the other leg pair, and our Fritzing file is complete.
 The Fritzing file and schematic are provided for you; make sure you understand why their circuits look like that so that you can make your circuits with buttons and LEDs work.

 Next, follow the Fritzing file with building the physical circuit on a breadboard.
 If you want to make sure you know which sides of the button are connected together, you can test continuity with a multimeter.

-Then, write the code for the modified circuit.
-This code is going to differ from the previous code in that we are depending on an input from the button in order to turn on the light.
-This is the basic premise of a logic statement of if the button is pressed, then turn on the LED.
-So, the code will incorporate an if-else statement that will turn on the LED when the Arduino senses a button press, and turns off the LED when the button is not pressed.
-The Arduino senses this by using the digitalRead() function to see if there is a HIGH or LOW voltage.
+Continuing on in the code, this code is going to differ from the previous code in that we are depending on an input from the button in order to turn on the light.
+The basic premise is a logic statement that checks if the button is pressed, then turns on the LED if it is.
+So, the code will incorporate an "if-else" statement that will turn on the LED when the Arduino senses a button press, and turns off the LED when the button is not pressed.
+The Arduino senses this by using the digitalRead() function to see if there is a HIGH or LOW voltage on digital pin 2, our input pin.
 Refer to the https://www.arduino.cc/reference/en/ website for more information on if-else statements or the digitalRead() function if necessary.
-Also, be sure to comment your code and attribute your code as well.
+While the code for this example is given to you in the images above, make sure that you understand how and why the code works.

 Lastly, test and troubleshoot your circuit.
+If you wired your circuit correctly and used the code above, then your circuit should behave like the circuit in the video above.
 If your circuit behaves like it should, congratulations!
 You have completed a very useful Arduino circuit and you can move on to making your own circuit in the Electronics Tools Mastery Project.
 If not, double-check to see if your schematic is correct, then your Fritzing file, then your physical breadboard circuit, and finally your code.

-With this Instructable, you will probably find this useful in completing your Electronics Tools Mastery Project.
-Please keep in mind the safety rules as you work on it and read the instructions to the assignment carefully.
+Hopefully, this Instructable will prove useful in completing your Electronics Tools Mastery Project.
+Keep in mind the safety rules as you work on it and read the instructions to the assignment carefully.
 You may use the examples in this Instructable as references, but be sure to provide necessary documentation, such as attributing code.
 Good luck on your Electronics Tools Mastery Project and any future circuits that you will build!